liverpoolmakefest/constitution/CONSTITUTION.md

 2. Members shall be appointed to the office of Trustee—or Trustees removed from office—either by a majority vote of Trustees at a Trustee Meeting, or by a majority vote of Members at a General Meeting.
 3. In order to carry out the Objects of the Association, the Trustees have the power to:
    1. Raise funds, and receive grants and donations.
-   2. Apply funds to carry out the work of the charity.
+   2. Apply funds to carry out the work of the Association.
    3. Co-operate with and support other charities or associations with similar purposes.
    4. Do anything which is lawful and necessary to achieve the Objects of the Association.